MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Introduction to Information Systems Subject Outline.md

 formation of business networks.
 Real-world case studies are presented to understand the role of IS in obtaining and maintaining competitive advantage.
 This introductory subject explains activities used to develop, implement and maintain IS.
 Techniques for building effective team collaboration skills and relationship skills are demonstrated in this subject.
-In addition, ethics, privacy and information security are highlighted.
+In addition, ethics, privacy and information [[Security]] are highlighted.
 In this subject, students learn to apply theoretical knowledge to solve practical situations, learn to generate new ideas and learn how to work together to develop team skills.